-The Public Lab nonprofit supports four types of events:
+The Public Lab nonprofit supports five types of events:

-Tool and Technique Barnraising New in 2014, held in different locations during the Spring of each year The Spring barnraising focuses specifically on the development of techniques and methods around a tool or issue.
+Regional Barnraising New in 2014, held in different locations during the Spring of each year The Spring barnraising focuses specifically on the development of techniques and methods around a tool or local research questions.
 The 2014 Spring barnraising will be held in Massachusetts, but we encourage people to reach out to us with ideas about future topics/locations for Spring barnraisings.

-Workshops and field sessions Workshops cover topics including hardware development and use, software development and use, data use for advocacy and organizing, local needs assessments, and place-based monitoring efforts.
-These meet-ups are a venue for local partners to present progress updates on ongoing work, recruit new participants, and troubleshoot technology and data management issues they face.
+Workshops and Field Sessions Workshops run the gamut of preparing for, conducting, and following up with the results of place-based research.
+Topics range from hardware development and use, software development and use, data use for advocacy and organizing, local needs assessments, and place-based monitoring efforts.
+These meet-ups are a venue for local partners to present progress updates on ongoing work, recruit new participants, and troubleshoot tech and data issues.